rednafi/rednafi.com/content/go/gateway_pattern.md

 HTTP client, the gRPC client, and then your own client that wraps these.
 It gets confusing fast.
 I prefer _"gateway,"_ as Martin Fowler used in his original text.

-In the Go context, the core idea is that a service function uses a locally defined gateway interface to communicate with external gateway providers.
+In context of Go, the core idea is that a service function uses a locally defined gateway interface to communicate with external gateway providers.
 This way, the service and the external providers are unaware of each other's existence and can be tested independently.